kaschau/sempy/README.md

 Python implementation of SEM with better stuffs too.

 The key to understanding how sempy works is to understand how SEM works.
-Read the Jarrin thesis [here](sempy/References/Papers/Synthetic-Inflow-Boundary-Conditions-for-the-Numerical-Simulation-of-Turbulence_2008.pdf).
+Read the Jarrin thesis [here](./References/Papers/Synthetic-Inflow-Boundary-Conditions-for-the-Numerical-Simulation-of-Turbulence_2008.pdf).

 There is one key distinctions in how sempy and most SEM implementations work.
 Instead of creating a small box around our inlet surface and convecting eddys past the inlet plane, sempy creates a mega box and convects the inlet (or just individual points) thorugh the mega box.
-This leads to a lot of advantages in performance as well as experimentaiton.
+This leads to a lot of advantages in performance as well as experimentation.

 Here is an example of how we [generate fluctuations](./generate_primes.py) in sempy.